Tell us about "Drunk with Hope"

 The play is a one-woman show.
 It consists of monologues, stories of many women, illustrating the recovering alcoholic’s experience: life when they were drinking or using drugs, what caused that shift when they decided to stop, and what life is like now.

 How long is the play?

 What do you hope to achieve with your play?

-My hope has always been to spread awareness about the disease of alcoholism and reduce what stigma still exists.
+My hope has always been to spread awareness about the disease of alcoholism and recovery and reduce stigma.
 I hope to shine a more realistic light on recovery – it has its ups and downs, it is life after all, but essentially it is a great life.
-Moreover, of course, entertain!
-Elicit emotions, provoke thoughts in people and inspire them to take action in their own life, whatever that action might be, is part of my job as an artist.
+And, of course, entertain!
+Elicit emotions, provoke thoughts in people and inspire them to take action in their own life, whatever that action might be - that is my job as an artist.
 What better reward is there than to know you might have inspired and educated someone?
 I cannot think of anything better.
 Humor, sometimes dark, is a powerful tool that I really enjoy employing in conveying my messages.

 Where has "Drunk with Hope" been performed?

 So many places!
 From jails in Richmond, VA to a black box theater in L.A. and nearly everything in between.
 Here are some of places that have had “Hope.”